Weakness of X-rays and Variability in High-redshift AGNs with Super-Eddington Accretion: Discussion

 The characteristic accretion rate above which $\mathscr{R}$ decreases depends on the BH spin and its associated radiative efficiency.
 As the BH spin increases to $a_{\rm BH}\simeq 0.96$, the radiative efficiency doubles, thereby reducing the transition accretion rate by the same factor (see the blue dashed curve in the right panel of Figure~\ref{fig:l_mdot}).
 Consequently, super-Eddington accretion disks at $\dot{m}_{\rm BH}\gtrsim 1$ around rapidly spinning BHs show a weaker luminosity response.

-Figure~\ref{fig:l_mdot} also shows the Eddington ratio and variability response in the 2-10 keV X-ray band (orange).
+Figure~\ref{fig:l_mdot} also shows the Eddington ratio and variability response in the 2-10 keV X-ray band (orange)\footnote{ The X-ray response curves are derived from the super-Eddington coronal model.
+While the small-scale oscillating features seen in the curves arise from numerical differentiation of discrete data points and not physically significant, the overall trend is robust; namely, the X-ray response is weak at low $\dot{m}_{\rm BH}$ and becomes stronger as $\dot{m}_{\rm BH}$ increases.}.
 Here, we adopt SED models with a BH mass of $\mbh =10^7~\msun$ for $y=1$ (solid) and $y=2/3$ (dashed), as representative cases (note that the BH mass dependence is much weaker than the dependence on the Compton $y$-parameter).
-As seen in Figure~\ref{fig:SED_M}, the X-ray Eddington ratio tends to decrease with the accretion rate.
-The variability response becomes larger ($\mathscr{R}\ll -1$) at $\dot{m}_{\rm BH} > 5$, where the optical depth in the corona region reaches $\taue\sim 10$ and the electron temperature drops to $kT_{\rm e}\simeq 1$ keV (e.g., a warm corona model; \cite{Kawanaka_Mineshige_2024}).
-Therefore, the X-ray flux in the rest-frame $2-10$ keV band is highly sensitive to the accretion rate, or equivalently the optical depth.
+As seen in Figure~\ref{fig:SED_M}, the X-ray Eddington ratio tends to decrease with the accretion rate because the corona temperature substantially drops due to higher optical depths.
+Indeed, the variability response becomes larger ($\mathscr{R}\ll -1$) at $\dot{m}_{\rm BH} > 5$, where the optical depth in the corona region reaches $\taue\sim 10$ and the electron temperature drops to $kT_{\rm e}\simeq 1$ keV (e.g., a warm corona model; \cite{Kawanaka_Mineshige_2024}).
+The quadratic dependence of $kT_{\rm e} \propto \tau_{\rm e}^{-2}$ in the optically-thick regime leads to a significant reduction in temperature, when keeping the $y$-parameter constant.
+As a result, the luminosity in a specific X-ray band (e.g., rest-frame $2-10$ keV) is dramatically diminished due to variations in accretion rates (or equivalently, fluctuations in optical depths).

+The UV/optical variability would be arise not only from the intrinsic emission of the accretion disk but also from the reprocessing of variable X-ray irradiation by the corona.
+In the super-Eddington regime ($\dot{m}_{\rm BH}\gtrsim 3$), the hard X-ray luminosity contributes at most $\lesssim 1\%$ of the UV/optical luminosity, as shown in Figure~\ref{fig:l_mdot}.
+Therefore, even if the hard X-ray luminosity varies significantly, UV/optical variability driven by X-ray heating of the disk would likely remain weaker than the observed upper limit of variability amplitude for LRDs, $\sim 10\%$ in the rest-frame UV/optical bands \citep{Kokubo_Harikane_2024,Zhang_2024}.